 You’ll earn at least the current federal minimum wage, and work no more than 19 hours a week.
 The hours worked will not interfere with your class schedule.

 NOTE: Student must be enrolled in at least 6 credit hours to be eligible for any loans

-You will not be awarded Financial Aid until you have been admitted by Admissions.
-Once you have been admitted and your financial aid file is complete you will be awarded.
-Any grants that you are eligible for will be automatically awarded.
+Student loans can be processed after you have been admitted by Admissions.
+Once you have been admitted and your financial aid file is complete you will first be awarded any grants that you are eligible for and then student loans.

-Also, please note that an MPN (Master Promissory Note) and Entrance Counseling must be complete, via www.studentloans.gov, before loans will disburse.
+Also, please note that an MPN (Master Promissory Note) and Student Loan Entrance Counseling must be complete, at www.studentaid.gov, before loans can be disbursed.